 Someone told me once the Delhi is like Rome – everywhere you turn there are ancient ruins.
+The history goes right back to the Mongols.

 Ever since I found out that Xanadu is a real place, the Mongols have fascinated me.
 Xanadu was the capital city of the Mongolian empire under Kublai Khan and I passed close to the ruins of the old city on a train ride through to Mongolia from Beijing.
 I learnt about the vast reach of the empire that was built in two generations between Genghis Khan to his grandson Kublai Khan.